Skip to main content

 What Is Permit2?
 A 2026 Guide to Token Approvals

 If you have used Uniswap's router in the last year, you have already used Permit2 without realizing it.
-This guide breaks down what the contract actually does, how it differs from the older ERC-2612 Permit1 standard, what the security tradeoffs look like, and why dozens of DeFi apps have made it the default approval flow for 2026.
+This guide breaks down what the contract actually does, how it differs from the older ERC-2612 Permit1 standard, what the security tradeoffs look like, why dozens of DeFi apps have made it the default approval flow for 2026, and how institutional custodians are wiring Permit2 signatures into their policy engines.

 Why Token Approvals Became a Problem